Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 2. From your Kibana home page at `http://[your.VM.IP]:5601/app/kibana`, navigate to Add Logs > System Logs > Deb.
 Scroll down to the "Module status" section and click the "Check Data" button.
 If successful, you should see a "Data successfully received from this module" message:

 ![Filebeat data received](./Images/filebeat-data-received.png)
-<br></br>

 #### Install Metricbeat
 1. Run the Metricbeat playbook: `ansible-playbook /etc/ansible/metricbeat-playbook.yml`

-2. From your Kibana home page at `http://[your.VM.IP]:5601/app/kibana`, navigate to Add Metric Data > Docker Metrics > Deb.
+2. From your Kibana home page, navigate to Add Metric Data > Docker Metrics > Deb.
 Scroll down to the "Module status" section and click the "Check Data" button.
-If successful, you should see a "Data successfully received from this module" message similar to the Filebeat screenshot above.
+If successful, you should see a "Data successfully received from this module" message like the Filebeat screenshot above.